hfxunlp/transformer/parallel/README.md

 ## `parallelMT.py`

-Implementation of `DataParallelMT` which supports paralleled decoding over multiple GPUs.
+Implementation of `DataParallelMT` which supports parallel decoding over multiple GPUs.

+## `optm.py`

+Implementation of `MultiGPUOptimizer` which performs optimization steps in parallel across multiple GPUs and `MultiGPUGradScaler`.